-By 1799, U.S. and French relations had reached new lows and the proposition of U.S. war against France weighed heavily on John Adams’ mind as his presidency neared its end.
+By 1799, U.S. and French relations had reached new lows.
+The possibility of war against France weighed heavily on John Adams’ mind as his presidency neared its end.

-The Adams administration had tried for several years to bring the fighting to a halt, but its negotiations had failed.
-With the release of papers detailing the negotiations, America was in an uproar.
-The names of the three French negotiators had been expunged from the papers, replaced with the letters X, Y and Z.
+The Adams administration had tried for several years to bring the fighting to a halt, but it had failed.
+The release of papers detailing the negotiations, sent Americans into an uproar.
+They revealed that French negotiators asked the United States to pay $250,000 to start peace talks.
+The papers had expunged the names of the three French negotiators, replacing them with the letters X, Y and Z.

 Though such payments weren’t uncommon in Europe, the request smacked of extortion in the United States.
 French ships had seized some $20 million worth of American goods aboard ships in Caribbean waters.
-U.S. ship owners expected the government messengers were headed to France to demand French repayment – not to make payment to France.
+U.S. ship owners expected their government to demand French repayment – not to make payment to France.

 Adams finally threw away all hope for a second term as president to win peace with France.
 Adams first ordered William Vans Murray, U.S. ambassador to the Netherlands and an unquestioning Adams loyalist to negotiate peace with France.
 When Congress and members of his own cabinet erupted in outrage, Adams added Connecticut’s Oliver Ellsworth and North Carolinian William Richardson Davie to the negotiating team.

 Ellsworth was a consummate political insider.
-He was an ally of George Washington’s in the Senate and chief justice of the U.S. Supreme Court who confounded his opponents by operating in secrecy.
+An ally of George Washington’s in the Senate and chief justice of the U.S. Supreme Court, he confounded his opponents by operating in secrecy.

-With political turmoil in France having returned power to Napoleon, the three-member team reached a quick agreement with the French, though they had to concede that the United States would be responsible for repaying damages to U.S. ship owners.
+With political turmoil in France having turned power over to Napoleon, the three-member team reached a quick agreement with the French.
+However, they had to concede that the United States, not France, would repay damages to U.S. ship owners.

-The terms of the treaty were not positively received in the United States, though they reflected the reality of America’s position vis-à-vis Europe.
+The terms of the treaty were not positively received in the United States.
+But they did reflect the reality of America’s position vis-à-vis Europe.
 If the U.S. entered the fighting between England and France, its puny Navy would have negligible effect.
 But if it stayed neutral, it could perhaps be valuable as a supplier of food.

-The Treaty of Mortefontaine was ultimately ratified by the U.S. Congress, though well after Thomas Jefferson had taken control of the presidency.
+The U.S. Congress ultimately ratified the Treaty of Mortefontaine, though well after Thomas Jefferson took control of the presidency.
 Jefferson’s government would repeal most of the Alien and Sedition Acts that gave government power to imprison and silence its critics.

-Adams would later say that his all-in pursuit of peace with France was worth putting the final nail in his presidential coffin, proclaiming he would be completely satisfied if his epitaph read: “Here lies John Adams, who took upon himself the responsibility of the peace with France in the year 1800.”
+Adams would later say that his all-in pursuit of peace with France was worth putting the final nail in his presidential coffin.
+He proclaimed he would be completely satisfied if his epitaph read: “Here lies John Adams, who took upon himself the responsibility of the peace with France in the year 1800.”